Examples of recent questions relating to leasehold conveyancing in Edgbaston

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-Do you have any advice for leasehold conveyancing in Edgbaston from the point of view of expediting the sale process?
+Do you have any top tips for leasehold conveyancing in Edgbaston from the point of view of saving time on the sale process?

-Edgbaston Leasehold Conveyancing - A selection of Queries before buying
+Edgbaston Leasehold Conveyancing - A selection of Questions you should ask before buying

 -